-The Motor Muse rarely ever covers new car launches, not out of inattentiveness but out of sheer apathy.
+If there is one thing you should know about this site is that it rarely covers new car launches.
+Not out of inattentiveness but out of sheer apathy.
 Ever since perfecting the wonders of platform sharing and streamlining product lines, the automotive industry has been a cavalcade of cookie-cutter creations with barely enough authenticity to fill a marketing tagline.

 Take any modern contemporary car.
-Raise the suspension, put bigger wheels and a wagon body and you have an SUV offshoot.
-Stretch its wheelbase and the same car, and its SUV spawn, move into a different price category even with largely the same mechanicals, just with a more aspirational sales pitch.
+Raise the suspension, put bigger wheels and a wagon body and you have an SUV.
+Stretch its wheelbase and it moves into a different price category even with largely the same mechanicals, just with a more aspirational sales pitch.
 Rinse and repeat across the board.

-The business has since become catastrophically boring, and annoyingly this money “optimising” product cloning strategy seems to be creeping over into the world of supercars.
+The business today is catastrophically boring, and annoyingly this money “optimising” product cloning strategy seems to be creeping over into the world of supercars.
 Take McLaren for example, makers of the brilliant F1 and the charismatic, if flawed Mercedes-McLaren SLR.
 The company has since adopted the strategy of using broadly the same engine attached to broadly similar chassis across its entire range.

 Looking at it, there really hasn’t been a car that had tried to break the mould as much as the McLaren F1.
 Sure, The Motor Muse has previously questioned the capability of every petrolhead’s favourite moustache in putting a car into production on his own, but his genius is undeniable.